-- The validation of a commit relays on a validation deployment in the target org with the selected metadata components selected in the commit changes action.
+- The validation of a commit relays on a validation deployment in the destination org with the selected metadata components selected in the commit changes action.

 Considerations When Using This Feature

-- The validation is done in the target org with the metadata retrieved from the source org.
+- The validation is done in the destination org with the metadata retrieved from the source org.

 - The components that are validated are those selected in the commit.